 Efforts by the Imperial Valley Desert Museum to propagate desert plants to the Salton Sea to prevent evaporation are incorporated into daily lectures.
-Youth have been able to create sculptures, exterior artworks, and make traditional objects and tools with clay.
+Youth have been able to create sculptures, exterior artworks, and make Part 3 - Programs and Services (W&I Code 1995(c)(2))

+traditional objects and tools with clay.
 Youth have additionally engaged in the use of watercolor painting following lectures of desert creatures and plants, displaying their creative expression.